-4. Do not “rittle” every page on your site with them either.
+4. Do not “riddle” every page on your site with affiliate links either.

 This basically means that you shouldn’t go around every single page you have and add promotions every chance you get.
 You can totally have a single banner on your site that is not part of your pages or posts show up as an affiliate link, but just like using them sparingly within the body of your content on actual pages where you promote, use them sparingly throughout your site.

 What I typically do is I often write posts like these where you will not see a single promotion and lately I have been doing that a lot more often.
 Any link you see on this article is always going to go to another article I have already written before.